 - Controller box installation at Gate 7

 In 2011 PAPI was installed at RWY 35.
-During that same year the fuel farm recieved some updates to the fueling area.
-In that same year a road was installed by the north windsock.
+The fuel farm received some updates to the fueling area and a road was installed by the north windsock.